damienstanton/damienstanton/README.md

 | <font size="+2">📱</font>|In early 2020 I shifted to doing almost exclusively mobile work (plus backend/datasci on the side), for both iOS and Android platforms.
 It's the most fun I've had in a while, and will definitely steer my future work to full-stack projects with mobile as the core client.|
 ||

-## 🤔 Thinking the above is too much to read?
-TL;DR

-So I guess this is my tech thing:
-- _Systems_ are what I am into, and tools like Swift and Rust make it easier than it has ever been to make _correct, reliable, performant_ systems.
-Mobile and web apps (and their full stack of supporting infrastructure) that are _enriched_ by ML/AI tech are my wheelhouse.
-This includes native as well as hybrid e.g. React Native.
-I love to own everything from the app code to the SDKs to the ML models to the APIs/persistence.
-I'm opinionated but not particularly zealous about tools.

 ## 🤝 Want to work together?

 I am always open to collaborate!
 DM me [on Twitter][2] or [LinkedIn][1], or send me an [email][3].

 [1]: https://linkedin.com/in/damienstanton
 [2]: https://twitter.com/damienstanton